joost-de-vries/sbt-typescript/README.md

 #sbt-typescript [![Build Status](https://travis-ci.org/joost-de-vries/sbt-typescript.png?branch=master)](https://travis-ci.org/joost-de-vries/sbt-typescript)
-This sbt plugin compiles the Typescript code in your Play application.
+This sbt plugin compiles the Typescript code in your Play application to javascript fit for consumption by your average browser and device.

 ###introduction
 The aim of this plugin is to make it easy to write Angular2 applications using the Play framework.